 - weight loss

-Leukemia is cancer of the blood-forming tissue.
-That includes the lymphatic system.
+Leukemia is cancer of your blood-forming tissue.
+That includes your lymphatic system.
 There are several different types of leukemia.
-Some are very aggressive (acute) and some tend to progress more slowly (chronic).
-In addition to swollen lymph nodes, leukemia can cause:
+Some are very aggressive (acute), and some tend to progress more slowly (chronic).
+In addition to swollen lymph nodes, leukemia can

 - bleeding or bruising easily

 - enlarged liver or spleen